BenjiTrapp/benjitrapp.github.io/_attacks/2024-01-04-offensive-powershell.md

 ### Finding Writable and Executable Memory

 This script is used to identify memory regions within a process that are both writable and executable.
 Such memory regions can be indicative of malicious activity, such as the injection of shellcode.
-The script starts bycode opening a process with limited query access and then enumerates the virtual memory regions, ltering for those with ExecuteReadWrite protection.
+The script starts by opening a process with limited query access and then enumerates the virtual memory regions, iterating for those with ExecuteReadWrite protection.

 **Description** : This technique is useful for identifying potential malicious memory usage within processes, which can be a sign of code injection or other forms of runtime manipulation.